 Crafts, ceramics, and clothing items are sold for program income.

 Special Personal Services:

 Group trips are provided throughout the year.
-Annual day trips may include: The Peach Trip, Apple Trip, Mystery Trip, and Christmas Light Trip.
+Annual day trips may include: locations like Stone mountain, museums local attractions, restaurants, theaters, concerts and much more.
 Overnight trips are offered twice a year and the group always chooses the destinations.
 A local company provides travel on a 56-passenger buses.
 Senior pay for their travel in full.

 Trotters Walking Club:

 Walk four days per week at the JP Carr Gym

 Monday – Thursday, from 9:30 a.m. – 10:00 a.m.